December 31, 2011

 Management and Operation since 1992:

-During the first half of the 1990's, the number of area movie screens more than doubled, from 17 to 44, resulting in the Virginia's final showing of a first-run film on February 13, 1992 (Father of the Bride).
-Local gospel singer David Wyper leased the theatre from GKC Theatres and operated the facility as a live performance house, featuring local community theatre, touring Broadway productions, country, rock, band, Christian, gospel, and classical concerts.
-Wyper and a number of other community members formed the Virginia Theatre Group to purchase, renovate, and use the theatre as a place for the Champaign-Urbana community to come and enjoy high quality entertainment.
+During the first half of the 1990's, the number of movie screens in the Champaign-Urbana-Savoy area more than doubled, from 17 to 44, resulting in the Virginia's final showing of a first-run film (Father of the Bride) on February 13, 1992.
+Local gospel singer David Wyper leased the theatre from GKC Theatres and operated the facility as a live performance venue featuring local community theatre, touring Broadway productions, country, rock, band, Christian, gospel, and classical concerts.
+Wyper and a number of other community members formed the Virginia Theatre Group to purchase, renovate, and use the theatre as a place for the Champaign-Urbana community to enjoy high quality entertainment.
 The building was sold to the VTG in December 1995, with the assistance of a loan by the City of Champaign.
-A new Managing Director, John Eby, was hired in the summer of 1996.
 In 1998, a public fundraising campaign began, and the Champaign-Urbana Theatre Company merged with the Virginia Theatre Group to form a new organization, CUTC at the Virginia, to operate and manage the historic facility.
+In January 2000, the Champaign Park District became owner-operator of the Virginia Theatre.

 Facilities:

-Other changes to the facility during the summer of 2000 included the replacement of the huge (22' 4.5" x 54') curved movie screen with a slightly smaller (22' x 46') flat screen which can be flown off of the stage.
+Other changes to the facility during the summer of 2000 included the replacement of the 22' 4.5" x 54' curved movie screen with a slightly smaller (22' x 46') flat screen which can be flown off of the stage.
 The theatre re-opened without completed restrooms, but CUTC's production of "Once Upon a Mattress" was successfully presented October 19-22, 2000.
 The stage footlights were removed on December 28.
 Accessible restrooms on the main floor were completed in May 2001.
 The much-needed women's restroom facility in the basement opened on November 1, 2001.
-Work began to enlarge and remodel the box office in February 2002 and was completed later in the year.
-Backstage, dressing room remodeling began during summer 2003, and new carpeting was installed throughout the theatre the week of December 14, 2003.
+Enlargement and remodeling of the box office began in February 2002 and was completed later in the year.
+In the summer of 2003, star dressing rooms, laundry, kitchen, and shower facilities were added to the basement and backstage areas, and new carpeting was installed throughout the theatre the week of December 14.
 It was announced at the 2003 New Year's Eve celebration that the Virginia had been listed on the National Register of Historic Places.
-Ongoing work in the basement and backstage since 2003 include star dressing rooms, laundry, kitchen, and shower facilities.
-June 2005: the orchestra pit has been lowered and the stage modified to be extendable over the pit.
-Tuckpointing of the stage tower was done during summer 2005 and more exterior emergency exit doors replaced.
-January 2006: the ceiling (in front of the house, above the proscenium) plaster has been repaired and repainted.
-Remodeling of the east lobby began in January 2007, with window replacement in September and completion by the end of the year.
-A new traveling curtain was installed in December 2007.
-The Virginia suspended operations in June 2010 to enable renovation of the lobby areas, both upstairs and downstairs.
-Replacement of windows, doors, the concession area, and carpeting continued through mid-November, and the removal of the neon marquee, which was installed in February 1937, according to the February 10, 1937 News-Gazette, occurred on November 16, 2010.
-The new marquee was installed August 31, 2011.
-Upstairs restroom renovation began in 2011, with the men's room finished by December.
-No additional facilities have been created, but the windows overlooking Randolph Street remain.
-The upstairs women's restroom was enlarged and reopened in March 2012.

 During the 2020/21 Covid-19 pandemic closure, new sound and air handling systems were installed, and decorative plaster repairs were made to areas throughout the building.
 The east fire escape was refurbished in 2022.
+From January into April 2025, the Virginia closed to replace/upgrade the computer-controlled backstage fly system and for periodic paint/plaster and equipment maintenance.
+Further news about this was posted on August 13, 2024.

 Media: